Caring about your safety

-- Wear a face covering during your visit.
+- You are welcome to wear a face covering during your visit.

-- Following any one-way systems and respect new signage or verbal instructions.
+- Following any one-way systems and respect new signage or verbal instructions, and respect other customers.

 - Taking personal responsibility for managing any children who are part of your booking, to ensure that they observe social distancing and good hygiene practice.

 Can I go to the museum at any time?